Andrew Michael Jerry

 Live Sound Enginner

 I specialize in live music mixing, sound system design, and system engineering.
 I love working in music, theatre, and on tour.
 I am able to do everything from mixing monitors or front of house to designing an entire sound system.
-While studying at UNC School of the Arts, I have had the chance to work on several theatrical and musical productions that have allowed me to gain experience in live mixing, sound system design and engineering, system tuning, signal flow, wireless microphone troubleshooting, networked digital audio, cable management, theatrical rigging practices, soldering, crew management, and interdepartmental communications.
+While studying at UNC School of the Arts, I had the chance to work on several theatrical and musical productions that have allowed me to gain experience in live mixing, sound system design and engineering, system tuning, signal flow, wireless microphone troubleshooting, networked digital audio, cable management, theatrical rigging practices, soldering, crew management, and interdepartmental communications.
 Outside of school, my experience as a professional has helped me develop my knowledge and skills in sound system design, client driven work, budgeting, touring, working in fast paced environments, and working as a collaborative team member.

 If you are interested in any of my services, please feel free to take a look at my resume, recent projects, and contact information on my website: www.andrewmichaeljerry.com